jellbrid/jellbrid/README.md

 Periodically reads media requests off of Jellyseerr, finds the requested media, and makes it available on Jellyfin.

+> [!NOTE]
+> This project is inspired by itsToggle's project, `plex_debrid` and is revamped
+> replacement.
+It assumes that pd_zurg is running -- that is what actually makes
+> media in Real-Debrid available locally.

 ## Features
 - Accepts request approval webhooks to instantly process new requests
 - Support for identifying and selecting instantly available media on